BYU-CS-260/React-Tutorial/forms.md

   }
 }
 ```
-Test this code to make sure you can submit the form and toggle the button on your server.
+Test this code to make sure you can submit the form and see your name stay in the form field.

 Add something to the React element to build your confidence.